temporalio/features/README.md

 In addition to code for the feature, there are configuration settings that can be set in `.config.json`.
 The possible settings are:

-* `go`
+- `go`
-  * `minVersion` - Minimum version in Go this feature should be run in.
+  - `minVersion` - Minimum version in Go this feature should be run in.
 The feature will be skipped in older versions.

 There are also files in the `history/` subdirectory which contain history files used during run.
 See the "History Checking" and "Generating History" sections for more info.

 ### Best Practices

-* Try to only demonstrate/test one feature per feature directory.
+- Try to only demonstrate/test one feature per feature directory.
-  * Code should be kept as short and clear as possible.
+  - Code should be kept as short and clear as possible.
-  * No need to over-assert on a bunch of values, just confirm that the feature does what is expected via its output.
+  - No need to over-assert on a bunch of values, just confirm that the feature does what is expected via its output.
-* A Go feature should be in `feature.go`.
+- A Go feature should be in `feature.go`.
-  * For incompatible versions, different files like `feature_pre1.11.0.go` can be present using build tags
+  - For incompatible versions, different files like `feature_pre1.11.0.go` can be present using build tags
-* A Java feature should be in `feature.java`.
+- A Java feature should be in `feature.java`.
-* A TypeScript feature should be in `feature.ts` for all non-workflow code and `feature.workflow.ts` for all workflow code.
+- A TypeScript feature should be in `feature.ts`.

+  **NOTE**: TypeScript features include workflow and non workflow code in the same file.
+Those are run in different environments so they may not share variables and the feature author should keep the workflow runtime limitations in min mind when writing features.

-* A Python feature should be in `feature.py`.
+- A Python feature should be in `feature.py`.
-* Add a README.md to each feature directory.
+- Add a README.md to each feature directory.
-  * README should have a title summarizing the feature (only first letter needs to be in title case), then a short paragraph explaining the feature and its purpose, and then optionally another paragraph explaining details of the specific code steps.
+  - README should have a title summarizing the feature (only first letter needs to be in title case), then a short paragraph explaining the feature and its purpose, and then optionally another paragraph explaining details of the specific code steps.
-  * Other sections can also explain decisions made in language specific ways or other details about versions/approaches.
+  - Other sections can also explain decisions made in language specific ways or other details about versions/approaches.
-  * Feel free to add links and more text as necessary.
+  - Feel free to add links and more text as necessary.
-* Verification/regression feature directories for bugs should be under `features/bugs/<lang>`.
+- Verification/regression feature directories for bugs should be under `features/bugs/<lang>`.
-  * Ideally the checking of the result has a version condition that shows in earlier versions it should fail and in newer versions it should succeed.
+  - Ideally the checking of the result has a version condition that shows in earlier versions it should fail and in newer versions it should succeed.
-* The more languages per non-bug feature, the better.
+- The more languages per non-bug feature, the better.
 Try not to create non-bug features that use specific language constructs unless that's the purpose of the feature.
-* Refactor liberally to create shortcuts and better harnesses for making features easy to read and write.
+- Refactor liberally to create shortcuts and better harnesses for making features easy to read and write.
-  * This is not a library used by anyone, there are no backwards compatibility concerns.
+  - This is not a library used by anyone, there are no backwards compatibility concerns.
 If one feature uses something that has value to another, extract and put in helper/harness and have both use it.
-* History should be generated for each feature on the earliest version the feature is expected to work at without history changes.
+- History should be generated for each feature on the earliest version the feature is expected to work at without history changes.

 #### Generating History